 - Add white wine (caution- it will release a LOT of steam when it hits the pan).

 - Let wine cook down.

-- Add salt to taste (dont add before, the butter may make your mushrooms saltier than you realize when cooked down).
+- Add any additional salt to taste (dont add before, the butter may make your mushrooms saltier than you realize when cooked down).

 - Serve warm!